taw00/dashcore-rpm/documentation/README.md

-# Overview: v12.1 Dash Masternode<br />_...on Fedora, CentOS or Red Hat Enterprise Linux_
+# Overview: Dash Masternode<br />_...on Fedora, CentOS or Red Hat Enterprise Linux_

 > The objective of this set of documents is to illustrate how you can operate a
-> Dash Masternode which requires setting up a collateral-holding wallet on one
+> Dash Masternode which requires setting up a collateral-bearing wallet on one
 > system and a full node configured to be a masternode on a another.
 >
 > These instructions are specific to the Red Hat-family of linuxes.